 The updated Stamina frames have an additional bonding surface to mate the two CNC’s halves of either triangle, and the rear triangle has been reinforced to prevent any flex or bending issues.
 There’s still space for two water bottles in the frame, and you can order a Stamina with 140, 160, or 180mm of travel.

-The brand is using a new frame coating that looks like anodization, but isn’t.
-Customers can currently choose their Stamina hue from raw, gold, dark grey, green, violet, and two shades of blue.
-Through a process called Electrophoretic Lacquering, the frames get a colored coating that Pole says is actually stronger and more environmentally-friendly than anodize.
+The brand is using a new frame coating that looks like anodization but isn’t.
+Customers can currently choose their Stamina hue from Raw Clear, True Gold, and Storm Grey.
+Through a process called Electrophoretic Lacquering, the frames get a colored coating that Pole says is actually stronger and more environmentally friendly than anodize.